-  It’s a delicate art to mix two (or more, like LG did!) typefaces together, but your project will project a much more engaging presence than you might get from using just one typeface.
+It’s a delicate art to mix two (or more, like LG did!) typefaces, but your project will project a much more engaging presence than you might get from using just one typeface.

-A good rule to follow is to select a typeface as your foundation: your body text is a good choice for this since this will be the one you use most.
+A good rule to follow is to select a typeface as your foundation: your body text is a good choice since this will be the one you use most.

-Build off of this by choosing a core element to branch off from and then select your contrasting text from there.
+Build off of this by choosing a core element to branch off from and then selecting your contrasting text.

-If you want to try out variety, but having to choose specific typefaces feels too difficult, try putting in contrast within the same typeface family.
+If you want to try out variety but choosing specific typefaces feels too difficult, try putting in contrast within the same typeface family.
 Some typefaces include variations within the same typeface family (like “Myriad” and “Myriad Bold”).

 You can also vary the size and boldness of the same font, as Linkedin did with their logo.

 Typography is an effective way to convey more than just the words involved in written communication.
-It showcases personality by visually representing the tenor and tone of what it is you’re talking about.
+It showcases personality by visually representing the tenor and tone of what you’re talking about.

 You may find that your purpose is best met by using a font with a vibrant personality throughout your website or using an amalgamation of sans and serif typefaces.

-However, it is very important to proceed very carefully when you do decide to embark on a less traditional road with your typeface design.
+However, it is imperative to proceed very carefully when you decide to embark on a less traditional road with your typeface design.

-Making sure that you are familiar with the conventions and rules typically adhered to in design puts you in a much better position to be able to break those rules.
+Making sure that you are familiar with the conventions and rules typically adhered to in design puts you in a much better position to break those rules.

 Once you know how typography and design work together, you can intelligently move away from standard form to create a compelling, fresh design.

-How you use typography has a decided impact on how your brand and content are perceived, which means that your font choice can have real dollar influence for your company.
+How you use typography has a decided impact on how your brand and content are perceived, which means that your font choice can have a real dollar influence on your company.